Skip to content

 Mitsubishi i-MiEV (Mitsubishi innovative Electric Vehicle)

 MiEV is an acronym for Mitsubishi innovative Electric Vehicle and it is a five-door hatchback electric car and is the electric version of the Mitsubishi i.
 There is not an Emergency Response Guide (ERG) for the North America version yet because the 2012 model is the first year sold in the United States.
 The information below is taken from the European market, well the Germany ERG for the 2011 Mitsubishi MiEV.
 The US version will have some changes, but expect most of the vehicle to remain unchanged.
-Check back, I’ll post info on the 2012 US model as soon as it is available.

 Rescue Sheets, It Could Save Your Life!